amarpreetbhatia/phonenumbers/README.md

 - It includes a Postman collection for testing the APIs.
 - Swagger UI is available for exploring the API documentation at `http://localhost:8080/swagger-ui.html`.

+### Diagrams:
+- **Data Model**: Represents the relationship between customers and phone numbers.
+- **Context Diagram**: Illustrates the interaction between the API, database, and external actors.

 #### It is a Spring Boot application using JDK 17 and Spring Boot 2.7 version